cs3216/cs3216.github.io/coursework/project/index.md

    In both cases, you should provide us with a link to your application's canvas page.
 4. Your Final Project report, in PDF format.

-Push all of the above to your Bitbucket repository.
-**Not following the submission instructions (e.g. incorrect file naming) will result in the deduction of marks.**
+Push all of the above to your GitHub repository. **Not following the submission instructions (e.g. incorrect file naming) will result in the deduction of marks.**

-Clarifications and questions related to this assignment should be posted to the Coursemology Forum.
+Clarifications and questions related to this assignment should be posted on the Coursemology Forum.

 Good luck, have fun.
 Live long and prosper!